Clark Gregg: Career

 Gregg was a founding member, and later artistic director, of the off-Broadway Atlantic Theater Company, which formed in 1983.
 Gregg has been featured in a number of supporting roles in films, such as Lovely & Amazing, The Human Stain, and In Good Company, and a number of guest spots on TV series, such as Will & Grace, Sports Night, Sex and the City and The West Wing.
-He also wrote the screenplay for the 2000 thriller What Lies Beneath.
+He wrote the screenplay for the 2000 thriller What Lies Beneath.

 He is the director and screenwriter of the 2008 film Choke, based on the Chuck Palahniuk novel of the same name, starring Sam Rockwell.
 Gregg consulted his father, a retired religion professor at Stanford, for the quotation from Saint Paul's letter to the Galatians which Gregg used in Choke.
-Gregg's father is also the former chaplain at Stanford Memorial Church.
+Gregg's father is the former chaplain at Stanford Memorial Church.

 In 2008, Gregg appeared in the film Iron Man as S.H.I.E.L.D. agent Phil Coulson.
 In 2010, Gregg reprised his role as Agent Coulson for Iron Man 2.
 Gregg had since signed up for a multiple film deal as the character with Marvel Studios.
 In 2011, he returned again as Coulson for Thor.
 Gregg noted his being a part of the expanding Marvel Cinematic Universe as being very exciting; "Agent Coulson was one of the guys who wasn't really in the comic books, and he was a very kind of small role in Iron Man," he said, "and I was just very lucky that they chose to expand that character and chose to put him more into the universe of it.
 It's really a blast!"
 Following on from his appearance in Thor, he again reprised his role in The Avengers.
-Gregg also stars in a series of Marvel short films that center around his character and can be seen on the Blu-ray releases of the films.
+Gregg stars in a series of short films, Marvel One-Shots, that center around his character and can be seen on the Blu-ray releases of the films.